Crock Pot Corn Dip is a mouthwatering appetizer with corn, ranch, cheddar, bacon, and cream cheese. It's the perfect party dip that everyone loves!

 - Make sure to drain your canned corn well before adding to the dip.

 - This might sound strange - but this dip makes an amazing quesadilla filling.
 My husband and I had these quesadillas for dinner the night before posting this and they are phenomenal!
-Just spread between two tortillas and grill on each side for 2-3 minutes.
+Spread between two tortillas and grill the quesadilla on each side for 2-3 minutes.

 Ingredients